 - Help us get a better night’s sleep6

 What’s more, friends can motivate us to adopt healthy habits.
 That’s what Marshall Cummings found when he began working out with buddies he made at the gym.
 “One day, I met a man in the locker room who used to be a gymnast when he was younger, and we hit it off,” says the 67-year-old New Jersey resident.
 “He gave me pointers on working out, and one day a week we’d do supersets together.
 That’s when you do three exercises in a row without stopping.
 I also started lifting more weight because some other friends encouraged me to.
 I was lifting more than I ever would have on my own.”

 Friends can also help you keep your health on track, says Dr. Moore.
 “It’s friends and family who care about you and remind you of things you need to do, like a mammogram or colonoscopy or yearly physicals or eye exams,” he says.
 “They may also notice when you’re developing hearing or vision loss or need a walker or cane.
 And you may not even realize that until they point it out to you.”

 Making new connections

 When it comes to building a social circle, experts suggest finding people who are supportive and share your interests.
 Here are some good ways to meet new people:

 Take a class.
-Whether you’ve always wanted to learn how to speak Italian or improve your piano playing skills, a class can give your brain a workout and introduce you to potential study buddies.
+Always wanted to learn how to speak Italian or improve your piano playing skills?
+A class can give your brain a workout and introduce you to potential study buddies.
 You can frequently find classes by searching online for topics that interest you.
-If you’re not sure where to get started, check out local organizations such as the YMCA to see what kind of classes they provide.
+If you’re not sure where to get started, check out local organizations such as the YMCA.
+Ask about what kind of classes they provide.